Last updated: May 06, 2026

 Component Weight Notes

-Final project deliverable 15% Team; dashboard + executive brief + full analysis
+Final project deliverable 15% Team; deployed app + executive brief + technical documentation

 Oral defense 20% Team; 15-min presentation + individual Q&A

-Studio participation 5% Weekly attendance + peer feedback
+Studio participation 5% Weekly attendance + peer discussion

 No traditional exam.
-One major team project with weekly individual assignments building toward it.
+One major team project built incrementally through weekly milestones, with individual assignments reinforcing each week’s concept.

 AI Usage Levels (AIAS)